-MRI and computed tomography (CT) are diagnostic tools; sensitivity and specificity are 50% and 70%, respectively.15 CT myelography may also be helpful, although none of the aforementioned modalities can identify epidural fibrosis with 100% reliability.
-In contrast, epidurography is a technique used with considerable success and it is believed that epidural fibrosis is best diagnosed by performing an epidurogram.23-26 It can detect filling defects in good correlation with a patient's symptoms in real time.26 A combination of several of these techniques would undoubtedly increase the ability to identify epidural fibrosis.
+MRI and computed tomography (CT) are diagnostic tools; sensitivity and specificity are 50% and 70%, respectively.
+Text is a forementioned modalities can identify epidural fibrosis with 100% reliability.
+In contrast, epidurography is a technique used with considerable success and it is believed that epidural fibrosis is best diagnosed by performing an epidurogram.
+Let can detect filling defects in good correlation with a patient's symptoms in real time.
+A combination of several of these techniques would undoubtedly increase the ability to identify epidural fibrosis.